How to Set Up Rich Pins on Pinterest (in Five Minutes or Less)!

 Everyone and their mother is on Pinterest, and they’re browsing for ideas and solutions every single day.
 Everyone except my husband, anyway…will you tell him to get with the program already?

-As bloggers, you can collaborate with amazing entrepreneurs, sell your own products, and drive targeted traffic to your blog or website.
+As bloggers, you can use Pinterest to collaborate with amazing entrepreneurs, sell your own products, and drive targeted traffic to your blog or website.
 Aside from being great for business, Pinterest is just all-around inspirational and visual goodness.

 But, not all pins on Pinterest are created equal…